ihmcrobotics/ihmc-realtime/SETUP_LINUX.md

 Note: All drivers, including keyboard, are in the linux-image-extra package.
 So make sure to install that.

+## Set the CPU DMA Latency

+Setting the CPU DMA Latency to 0 could significantly reduce the jitter on the realtime thread.
+We provide a utility us.ihmc.realtime.CPUDMALatency to do that.
+In your Java code call

+	CPUDMALatency.setLatency(0);

+If you are not using IHMC Realtime write the desired latency as a 32bit integer binary to /dev/cpu\_dma\_latency.

 ## Configure kernel options in GRUB for minimal latency